 |Refine RC||10 hours|

 Step 6: Track your improvement – Study plan

 The best way to track your improvement is through study plans.
 With the information from steps 3, 4, and 5 you’ll be able to create your own study plan.
 Just to make sure you have made a correct study plan we recommend you to compare it with our study plan templates.

 We have created an amazing tool called the Personalized Study Planner tool which will help you create your very own GMAT study plan in less than 5 minutes.

 Please refer these articles on study plans to compare:

 - Benefits of a study plan: How to create a study plan

 - 1-month study plan

 - 3-month study plan

-We can help you with a personalized study plan and give you access to quality online content to prepare.
-Write to us at firstname.lastname@example.org.
-We are the most reviewed GMAT prep company on gmatClub with more than 1800 reviews (as on Feb 15, 2019).
+We can give you access to quality online content to prepare.
+Write to us at email@example.com.
+We are the most reviewed GMAT prep company on gmatClub with more than 1850 reviews (as on August 16, 2019).
 Why don’t you take a free trial and judge it for yourself?